AsusControlCenter/Software-Dispatch-Guide/README.md

 Before make your own software pool.
 You have to identify which SW deliver path is fit your software.

-- silent execute a command line
+- silent execute a command line `Path A`
-- silent install .msi file
+- silent install .msi file `Path B`
-- silent install .msu file
+- silent install .msu file `Path C`
-- silent install .exe file
+- silent install .exe file `Path D`

 ### Path A、 execute command mode